2020 Subaru Crosstrek Trim Levels with Comparisons & Configurations.

 That being said, the rest of the Crosstrek is pretty exciting.
 But which of the four trim levels (the 2.0i, 2.0i Premium, 2.0i Limited, and Hybrid) provides the average driver with the best overall deal?
 This comparison review will go over each trim level and, at the end, bestow the title of Best Trim Level on one of the 2020 Subaru Crosstrek models.

-Compare the 2020 Subaru Crosstrek 2.0i vs 2.0i Premium Trim Levels.
+Compare the 2020 Subaru Crosstrek 2.0i vs 2.0i Premium Trims.
 What is the difference?

 The 2020 Subaru Crosstrek's base trim is known as the 2.0i.
 The name is based on the fact that the engine is a the 2.0-L 4-cylinder.
 This engine comes standard on all of the trim levels and musters up 152 hp and 145 lb-ft of torque.
 The 2.0i and 2.0i Premium are both paired up with a 6-speed manual transmission, which provides for some smooth shifts and doesn't drag on the acceleration like the CVT, which the upper trim levels get stuck with.
 There is, however, an option for getting it equipped on both trim levels.